-Summer Fun at the High Museum of Art
+Creative Fun at the High Museum of Art

+In mid-July, the High Museum of Art reopened.
+Art lovers can rejoice.
 The High has a large collection of art from a variety of time periods and art movements.
 African, Modern, American and European art grace the rooms.
-When moving from gallery to gallery, kids will love walking down the winding ramps in the bright atrium, and mapping out what to see next.
+When moving from gallery to gallery, kids will love walking down the winding ramps in the bright atrium and mapping out what to see next.

 Greene Family Learning Gallery